 A. Remember what God has done in the past.

-David illustrates this for us in what he did for his parents.
+David illustrates this for us in what he does for his parents.
 David didn’t want his parents to dwell in a cave or live on the run with him.
-So he brought his parents to the king of Moab for protection.
-This was a fairly long journey east, all the way on the other side of the Dead Sea.
+So, he brings his parents to the king of Moab for protection.
+Moab was a foreign county.
+This was a fairly long journey east, all the way to the other side of the Dead Sea.

 Are there parts of your life that remain a mystery to you?
 You don’t know why God allowed certain things to happen?
 God is writing the story of your life, and although you may not understand all the details now, you will later.
-God can take even the evil done against us by others and our own foolish mistakes, and turn them for good.
-Part of seeking God’s will is remembering what God has done in the past and then building from that.
+God can take even the evil things done against us by others and our own foolish mistakes, and he can turn them for good.
+Part of seeking God’s will in the present is remembering what God has done in the past and then building from that.

 B. Seek God’s will for the future.

 III.
-Be quick to respond to God’s word (verse 5)
+Be quick to respond to God’s word (5)

 This is the first time we meet the prophet, Gad, in the Bible.
-Later on the Bible calls him “Gad the prophet, David’s seer.”
-(1 Samuel 24:11; 1 Chronicles 21:9) David actually had three prophets to guide and instruct him throughout his life: Samuel, Nathan and Gad.
-We find all three mentioned together in 1 Chronicles 29: “As for the events of King David’s reign, from beginning to end, they are written in the records of Samuel the seer, the records of Nathan the prophet and the records of Gad the seer.”
+Later on, the Bible calls him: “Gad the prophet, David’s seer.”
+(1 Samuel 24:11; 1 Chronicles 21:9) David actually had three prophets who guided and instructed him in his life: Samuel, Nathan and Gad.
+We find all three mentioned together in 1 Chronicles 29 where we read: “As for the events of King David’s reign, from beginning to end, they are written in the records of Samuel the seer, the records of Nathan the prophet and the records of Gad the seer.”
 (1 Chronicles 29:29)

-Although the king had ruling authority over the people, the prophet who spoke God’s word was considered the higher authority.
+Although the king had ruling authority over the people in Israel, the prophet who spoke God’s word was considered the higher authority.
 You could always tell a king’s heart towards God by the way he responded to God’s prophets.
-David was always quick to respond to God’s word through the prophets.
-This is one of the reasons why David is described in Scripture as “a man after God’s own heart.”
+David was always quick to respond to God’s word through the prophets, even when they brought him bad news, even when they came to convict him of sin.
+David was always quick to respond, and this is one of the reasons why David is described in Scripture as “a man after God’s own heart.”
 (1 Samuel 13:14; Acts 13:22)

-And so when it was time to leave the stronghold, Gad the prophet spoke to David.
-“Do not stay in the stronghold.
+And so, when it was God’s time for David to leave the stronghold, God sent a prophet.
+Gad the prophet spoke to David: “Do not stay in the stronghold.
 Go into the land of Judah.”
 Judah?
-Judah had to be the last place David wanted to go at this time.
+David had just left Judah!
+Judah was the last place David wanted to go at this time.
 King Saul was still looking for him to kill him.
-But he was quick to respond to God’s word and went anyways.
+But David was quick to respond to God’s word, and he went anyways.

 A. Be open to hearing God’s word.

 What does it mean to be quick to respond to God’s word?
 First of all, you must be open to hearing God’s word.
 The first step to cutting yourself off from God is cutting yourself off from his word.
 Some people intentionally cut themselves off from God’s word because they don’t want to hear what God says.
-Others cut themselves off from God’s word through laziness, lack of discipline or wrong priorities in their life.
+Perhaps they know what they’re doing is wrong, and they don’t want to be confronted by God’s word.
+Others cut themselves off from God’s word unintentionally – perhaps through laziness, lack of discipline or wrong priorities in their life.

 How can you be open to hearing God’s word?
 David received God’s word through the prophets.
 We receive God’s word today through the Bible.
-So if you are open to hearing God’s word, you will be reading the Bible for yourself, sitting under the preaching of God’s word weekly, studying it with others, memorizing key passages, and reading good Christian books that will help you to understand the Bible that much better.
+So, if you are open to hearing God’s word, you will be reading the Bible for yourself.
+You will be sitting under the preaching of God’s word weekly.
+You will be studying it with others, memorizing key passages, and reading good Christian books that will help you to understand the Bible that much better.
 The first step in being quick to respond to God’s word is being open to hearing God’s word.

 B. Be quick to obey God’s word.